-Acclimate Reclaimed Wood Boards for 2 to 5 Days Based on Your Climate – Leave Straps on Boards!
+Acclimate Reclaimed Wood Boards for 2 to 5 Days and Leave Straps on Boards!

 Gloves are recommended to avoid splinters while handling the boards.
 Safety goggles and a dusk mask should be used when trimming the wood boards.
-Ear plugs are to be used if you are using a nail gun or an electric saw.
+Use ear plugs if you are using a nail gun or an electric saw.

 Grab a pencil or a sharpie and a level to make a reference line.
 It is easiest to start at eye or shoulder level.
 Start in the middle of the wall and draw a straight and level line across the entire surface.
 Due to the nature of reclaimed wood there may be small gaps that are visible between the panels once installed.
 To minimize the appearance of these gaps you can paint the installation surface (the wall or ceiling you are mounting to) a dark color or use a permanent pen to draw lines between the rows of panels.
 You can also use a permanent pen (if you didn’t paint your wall or ceiling) to fill in spaces that are the result knotholes.